-- 1. The propaedeutic phase of the degree programme comprises a minimum of 480 contact hours a year. - 2.
-The division of contact hours in the propaedeutic phase is as follows:
+- 1. The first year of the degree programme comprises a minimum of 480 contact hours a year. - 2.
+The division of contact hours in the first year is as follows:

-Number of contact hours per
+Contact time Number of contact hours per year Lectures/seminars 336 Study progress supervision/mentor system/lecturer supervision 31

-Contact time year

-Lectures/seminars 336

-Study progress supervision/mentor system/lecturer

-supervision 31

 Exams/assessment incl. postmortem 96

 Other regular hours 23

 Total 486

-3. The post-propaedeutic phase of the degree programme comprises a minimum of 416 contact hours a year.
+3. The second and third years of the degree programme comprises a minimum of 416 contact hours a year.

-SECTION 4 THE PROPAEDEUTIC PHASE OF THE DEGREE PROGRAMME
+SECTION 4 THE FIRST YEAR OF THE DEGREE PROGRAMME

-Article 4.1 - Structure of the propaedeutic phase
+Article 4.1 - Structure of the first year

-1. The propaedeutic phase comprises the following course units with their related student workloads:
+1. The first year comprises the following course units with their related student workloads: